 Women who experience these AMS transvaginal mesh complications usually must undergo at least one additional surgical procedure – if not several – to try to remove the mesh.
 Unfortunately, even after repeated excision procedures, many women will not experience complete relief of their symptoms.

 If you or someone you know suffered an injury due to an AMS transvaginal mesh or pelvic sling device, Gilman Law is here to help.
-For a free evaluation of your case, please fill out the online form on the left or call Toll Free at 1-888-252-0048.
+To speak with one of our vaginal mesh lawyer team members, please fill out the online form on the left or call Toll Free at 1-888-252-0048.